 - Share-based Compensation Scheme

-- Business Valuation quantifies the relevant expenses of employee share options (“ ESO”) that are increasingly adopted before going public to align the interests between the employees and shareholders for talents motivation in hopes of business development, by which the company’s management can utilise sensitivity analysis to assess the impacts of ESO in advance for better budgeting.
+- Business Valuation quantifies the relevant expenses of employee share options (“ ESO”) that are increasingly adopted before going public to align the interests between the employees and shareholders for talents motivation in hopes of business development, by which the company’s management is capable of utilising sensitivity analysis to assess the impacts of ESO in advance for improving budgeting.

 - Financial Reporting